 We ask developers to prioritise using materials which are low carbon and have a low ecological footprint.
-We also ask them to take an approach to construction which reduces environmental damage, supports good air quality, and provides future resilience to the changing climate.
+We also ask them to take an approach to construction which reduces environmental damage, supports good air quality, makes beautiful places and provides future resilience to the changing climate.